al1brn/docgen/doc/docum-section.md

 - navigation (list = None) : bottom navigation bar content
 - tags (set = empty set) : a set of tags
 - user_props (dict = {}) : properties defined by user with $ DOC syntax
+- _linked (bool = False) : the section is targeted by at least one link

 Arguments
 ---------